Public engagement: our promise to you

 Our goal is to engage you as early in the process as possible and not after all the decisions have been made.
 Our goal is to have meaningful conversations with you about the future we are building.

 The more complex the issue, the more likely we are to ask for your input.
 If the issue has low impact on a large number of people, we may simply ask for your opinion.
-If the issue is complex and has a high impact on a large number of people, we will ask for greater involvement from more Yukoners to help us make decisions and find a way forward.
+If the issue is complex and has a high impact on a large number of people, we'll ask for greater involvement from more Yukoners to help us make decisions and find a way forward.

 How will we track how we’re doing?